Bludiot/plugin/README.md

-# plugin
+# Boilerplate plugin

-Boilerplate plugin for beginning Bludit plugin development.
+A boilerplate plugin for beginning Bludit plugin development.